Links to inquiries from engineering students concerning:

 Disenroll from a Term

 If a student has changed his or her plans and does not intend to return to the University for a term, but has already registered for courses, that student needs to disenroll prior to the first day of the term.
-To disenroll please do one of the following:
+To disenroll, please review the CoE Bulletin page Transferring Out, Withdrawals, Readmission, Before the First Day of Classes section.

 Withdrawal from a Term